-How Food of Maharashtra came along with Family of Maharashtra!
+How food of Maharashtra came along with family of Maharashtra!

 Inevitably there was somewhat of a culture shock when as a North Indian, I married into a Maharashtrian family.
-However, a more significant perspective shift apart from embedding myself into Maharashtra’s culture, took place in my relationship with Desi Marathi food, when I met my in-laws!
+However, a more significant perspective shift apart from embedding myself into Maharashtra’s culture, took place in my relationship with desi Marathi food, when I met my in-laws!
 Hitherto my approach to food had been largely that of necessity rather than interest or delight, but much to my amazement, the new in-laws seemed to exist only to eat, and if not to eat, to discuss food at great length with much tickling of the taste buds and salivating of the glands taking place.
 Each Marathi recipe was analysed in atomic detail.
 Barely had they finished breakfast would lunch start getting planned and hardly had the last morsel of the Masale Bhaat (which some claim is amongst the most famous food of Maharashtra) been gulped down, that they would start talking about what the culinary marvel for dinner would be.
 My brother-in- law would start off a story about the holiday they had recently come back from, and it would morph quickly and seamlessly from talking about the tourist sites they had seen, to the food they had eaten, each meal described lavishly and lengthily.
 Any wedding they attended or any event they went for, was never about the bride and groom or the performance, but invariably about the buffet table and its contents.
-Maharashtrian food was described with such love, warmth and attention to detail and discussed with so much passion in the household that even a non-foodie like myself started getting quite entranced with the concept of culinary pleasure.
+Marathi food was described with such love, warmth and attention to detail and discussed with so much passion in the household that even a non-foodie like myself started getting quite entranced with the concept of culinary pleasure.

 No wonder each day’s meal had an inimitable and matchless taste and style to it.
 Before long I had become an ardent devotee of all Maharashtrian dishes and an equally passionate fan of my mother-in-law’s cooking.
 My compliments pleased her tremendously and mother-in-law and daughter-in-law got along famously as a result.

 Now what should we plan to have for lunch?
-Some varan-bhat with just a dollop of hot ghee on it and a dash of spicy Red Thecha anyone?
+Some varan-bhat with just a dollop of hot ghee on it and a dash of Spicy Red Thecha anyone?
 At Aazol, we share a common love for food and we cherish the small joys of life while cooking.

 Author: Apurva Purohit, Co-Founder | Aazol